 As the subsystem owner, you are responsible for writing all the animation code in the classes for your subsystem objects.

 - Planned images and sources: list at least three specific images for your subsystem, the object that will display the image, a short description of the image (3+ words), and where you will get the images.
 For example:

 -Jane moving: a series of images when Jane moves either left or right.

--Jane throwing: a series of images when Jane moves either left or right.
+-Jane throwing: a series of images when Jane moves throws a projectile left or right.

 -George pacing: walking back and forth inside his prison.